resources background

 • All - returns the complete list regardless of status

 Click Search to run the lookup.
-The tool queries WhoisFreaks' database of 5+ billion hostnames and returns all known subdomains for the root domain.
+The tool returns all known subdomains for the root domain from the WhoisFreaks subdomains dataset of 6.2B+ hostnames.

 Step 5 - Review Your Results